 YOUR Twitter AUDIENCE

-Twitter is one of the fastest changing platforms so note that this was true in October 2020.
+Twitter is one of the fastest changing platforms so note that this was true in May 2021.
 It won’t hurt to do a quick search of stats if you’re reading this blog a year from now.
 Roughly 42% of all users are on daily.
 22% of those users are adults from the United States.
 71% of all users say they’re on Twitter for news.
 85% of all small and medium businesses use Twitter as a customer service platform which most regular users are okay with.
 The most used emoji in all tweets ever is “Face with Tears of Joy”.
+Which is also my personal most used emoji.

 So, people always want to know how often they should tweet in order to get the best results.
 In short, literally as often as you can.
 The average is around 14 a day and many sources say around 30 is ideal.
+It’s also good for you to know that they half-life of a tweet is 25 minutes.
 Twitter doesn’t tell you to relax until you tweet more than 2,000 times in a 24 hour period, which is nearly impossible.
 No matter what, never skip a day without letting your audience know first.

 Twitter recently stopped cropping photos !
 It was such a big deal that the photography community gave the day its own hashtag; although I can’t remember what it was anymore.
 So post away !
 Just keep the videos around 2 minutes or less and you’re golden.